-Tessa Eastman is an award winning British ceramic artist with over twenty years’ experience of working with clay.
+Tessa Eastman is an award winning British ceramic artist with over twenty years’ experience of working with clay and glaze.
 She lives and works in London UK.
 She graduated from the University of Westminster in 2006 with a BA Honours in Ceramics, and in 2015 gained a MA in Ceramics & Glass from one of the world’s most reputable design schools, The Royal College of Art.
 Tessa’s work appears curiously alive with movement.
-Building her shapes by hand, she draws inspiration from organic forms as seen through a microscope.
-Her dynamic work is at the vanguard of the British contemporary ceramic art scene and in her relatively short career she has been able to impress many with her originality, skill and above all with a daring new approach to the art form.
-Tessa’s meticulously hand built cloud bundles and complex crystal formations have found a serious following among collectors and gallery owners and her sculptures have been commissioned and presented by the financial firms Abacus and Gresham Private Equity.
+Building her shapes by hand, she draws inspiration from organic form as seen through a microscope.
+Her dynamic work is at the vanguard of the British contemporary ceramic art scene, known for it’s originality, skill and a daring approach to the art form.
+Tessa’s meticulously hand built cloud bundles and complex crystal formations have found a serious following among collectors, gallery owners and ceramophiles alike and her sculptures have been commissioned and presented by the financial firms Abacus and Gresham Private Equity.

 Tessa won the Craft Emergency Award, with an exhibition at Aspex Gallery (Portsmouth, 2016).
-She has been exhibiting the UK and abroad since 2005 and notable shows include Puls Contemporary Ceramics at Gallery Puls (Brussels, 2017) and Collect: The International Art Fair for Contemporary Objects with Fiona Barratt-Campbell Interiors at the Saatchi Gallery (London, 2017).
+She has been exhibiting the in UK and internationally since 2005 and notable shows include Puls Contemporary Ceramics at Gallery Puls (Brussels, 2017) and Collect Art Fair (London, 2017-22).
 Her work has been selected for Biennials including the British Ceramics Biennial at the Old Spode Factory (Stoke-on-Trent, 2015) and the Gyeonggi International Ceramic Biennale (Korea, 2017).
-Tessa has been teaching since 2005 and currently runs the sculpture course at The Heatherley School of Art, one of London’s oldest Independent art colleges where all tutors are practicing artists.
-She was shortlisted for the 2017 Young Masters Maylis Grand Ceramics prize.
+Tessa has been teaching since 2005, currently working at The Kiln Rooms, studios providing professional development and Heatherleys, one of London’s oldest Independent art colleges where all tutors are practicing artists.